lang-ai/docs/source/index.html.md

 # Analyze

 Analyzes a given text for any of you available classifiers.
-You can create and edit your classifiers from the [Console](http://console.lang.ai)
+You can create and edit your classifiers from your [Console](http://console.lang.ai)

 ### HTTP Request